-Engineering research within the Faculty of Science, Engineering and Computing is organised into three research centres, which provide focus and encourage the cross-fertilisation of ideas.
+Engineering research within the Faculty is organised into three research centres, which provide focus and encourage the cross-fertilisation of ideas.

 Civil engineering and construction research takes place in the Sustainable Technology Research Centre.
 The research groups within the centre cover a wide range of topics, including:

 There are always interesting activities taking place at Kingston and exciting opportunities to take advantage of.